FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/examples/metadata_examples/focus_version_changed_example.md

 ## Scenario

-Acme's previous exports used Focus Version 1.0.
+ACME's previous exports used Focus Version 1.0.
 They are now going to adopt Focus Version 1.1.
-It is required that they create a new schema metadata object when using a new focus version regardless of schema changes.
-In this example the FOCUS new version adoption doesn't include columns changes.
-This is to illustrate that Focus Version changes are independent of column changes, however this scenario is unlikely.
+It is required that they create a new schema metadata object when using a new FOCUS version regardless of schema changes.
+In this example, the FOCUS new version adoption doesn't include columns changes.
+This is to illustrate that FOCUS Version changes are independent of column changes, however, this scenario is unlikely.

 ### Supplied Metadata